 In order to calculate how much of your CO₂ emission you can prevent, we need two pieces of information: what electronic device you use and your reading habits.

 E-reader type.
 As described in the previous section, the kind of e-reader you use has a massive influence on the carbon footprint.
-Additionally, we need to know how soon will you replace it.
+Additionally, we need to know how soon you will replace it.
 The average lifetime of a Kindle reader is four years, but for an iPhone, it will be considerably lower.

 Your reading habits.
 Depending on how many books, magazines, or even newspapers you read per year, we can estimate how much CO₂ will not be produced on your account.
 (A small tip: if you would like to read more, maybe it's high time to ditch social media?
 The social media alternatives calculator can give you an idea of how much time you can gain.)

 Once you provide this information to our books vs. ebooks calculator, it will automatically determine the CO₂ emission reduction.

 Other ways to reduce your carbon footprint

 If you're a die-hard fan of traditional books, you can still reduce your carbon footprint in other ways.
 Some of them are:

 Borrow books from a library.
 Instead of buying new books and encouraging the production of paper, you can read books available at your local library.
 Not only will you help save the environment, but you will also support a local business!

 Join a book club.
 A book club is a great place to exchange books with other people and share the ones you love the most.
 By borrowing books from your colleagues, you will lower your carbon footprint.